Tallinn Town Hall: Architecture

 Town Hall Square seen from the town hall tower.

 The town hall was initially a building where urban citizens held meetings.
 It was later used as a government building, a court and a place to introduce new goods.
 The building process of representational town halls started in the 12th century.
 Usually they were built in the centre of the town, near the market square.
-The Lübeck Town Hall (13th–14th century), the Venetian Doge's Palace (started in the first half of the 14th century), the Town Hall of Narva, Estonia (built at the end of the 17th century, restored in 1963) and of course the Tallinn Town Hall are the most famous.
+The Town Hall of Lübeck (13th–14th century), the Venetian Doge's Palace (started in the first half of the 14th century), the Town Hall of Narva, Estonia (built at the end of the 17th century, restored in 1963), and, of course, Tallinn's Town Hall are the most famous.

 The town hall is built out of grey limestone and the roof out of clay roof tiles.
 The town hall is much older than it looks and its current appearance shows.
 The old walls hiding behind later constructions tell a story about the multi-stage construction of the town hall.
 According to newest studies, the multi-stage expansion of the town hall took place in five different periods from the west to the east.
 Therefore, the layout of the town hall is crooked and curved and up to half a metre narrow, which makes it look like a trapezium.
 In the first quarter of the 14th century the existing building was extended and the basement rooms were expanded.
 A sort of diele-dornse (vestibule and a rear) spatial system of distribution emerged.
 According to the results of field studies, it can be said that the oldest town hall building covered the current town hall's western part and the south wall of the current arcade faced the market square.

 In 1346, the king of Denmark ceded the power in Estonia to the Teutonic Order.
 As a Hanseatic city, Tallinn gained the right to control the eastern trade having the so-called right as a stockpile area.
 The fast growth of trading and prosperity determined the need for new rooms and a presentable appearance for the town hall.

 The oldest, eastern part of the building was extended from 1371 to 1374 towards the west.
 This building with the current length did not differ much from a big citizen's house.
 The building got its exterior in 1402–04, with the rebuilding led by stonemason Ghercke, which has been preserved in the key features to the present day.
 The building was built with two storeys.